Peasedown St John Lease Extension - Free Consultation

 An extended lease is almost the same value as a freehold

-It is conventional wisdom that a property with more than one hundred years remaining is worth roughly the same as a freehold.
-Where an additional 90 years added to all but the shortest lease, the property will be worth the same as a freehold for many years ahead.
+It is generally accepted that a residential leasehold with in excess of one hundred years remaining is worth roughly the same as a freehold.
+Where an additional 90 years added to any lease with more than 45 years unexpired, the residence will be worth the same as a freehold for decades to come.

 Lender Requirement